-Indicate input material Recycled or re-used input material to total material (%) FY 2022-23 FY 2021-22 Current Financial Year Previous Financial Year Pulp and Paper 3.7 4.00 Textiles 0.02 0.29 Real Estate of recycled or reused input material to the sustainable practices and are actively expl reused materials in our construction process to record information regarding the percentage total material.
-However, we are committed to oring ways to incorporate more recycled and ses.
-We are also working towards implementing to capture and share this information in the
+Indicate input material Recycled or re-used input material to total material (%) FY 2022-23 FY 2021-22 Current Financial Year Previous Financial Year Pulp and Paper 3.7 4.00 Textiles 0.02 0.29 Real Estate Currently we do not have systems in place to record information regarding the percentage of recycled or reused input material to the total material.
+However, we are committed to sustainable practices and are actively exploring ways to incorporate more recycled and reused materials in our construction processes.
+We are also working towards implementing robust tracking and reporting mechanisms to capture and share this information in the future.